Maximal spreading of impacting viscoelastic droplets: Introduction

 where $\bar{D}_{max}= D_{max}/D_0$.
 More recently, \citet{sanjay_unifying_2025} reformulated the energy balance in terms of distinct impact and spreading stages, yielding a unified description of $D_{\max}$ across a wide range of impact conditions and clarifying the role of viscous dissipation on the spreading process.

-In contrast to Newtonian fluids, the effect of non-Newtonian rheology on impact spreading is less understood.
-On the one hand,several studies have demonstrated that the spreading diameter of such droplets can deviate from Newtonian scalings \citep{an_maximum_2012,boyer_drop_2016}.
+In contrast to Newtonian fluids, the effect of non-Newtonian rheology on impact spreading is far less understood.
+On the one hand, several studies have demonstrated that the spreading diameter of such droplets can deviate from Newtonian scalings \citep{an_maximum_2012,boyer_drop_2016}.
 Most recently, \citet{mobaseri_maximum_2025} showed that existing Newtonian correlations may be extended to incorporate shear-thinning and shear-thickening drops by using an effective shear rate to account for the average viscosity during spreading.
 On the other hand, less is known about how viscoelasticity modifies the maximal spreading.
-Viscoelastic stresses are known to strongly affect free-surface flows and capillary thinning \citep{bonn_viscoelastic_1997,dinic_macromolecular_2019,song_non-maxwellian_2023}, and to alter the oscillations of free droplets \citep{tamim_oscillations_2021}.
-Fluid elasticity in this context is usually quantified using the Deborah number, $\mathrm{De}=\lambda/\tau$, defined as the ratio of the fluid elastic relaxation time $\lambda$ to a characteristic flow timescale $\tau$.
-Some studies report that, at large Deborah numbers $\mathrm{De}>10$, the spreading of non-Newtonian droplets is similar to that of Newtonian fluids \citep{laan_maximum_2014,gorin_universal_2022}, whereas others find deviations from Newtonian behaviour during retraction \citep{bergeron_controlling_2000,bartolo_dynamics_2007}.
+Viscoelastic stresses are known to affect free-surface flows and capillary thinning \citep{bonn_viscoelastic_1997,dinic_macromolecular_2019,song_non-maxwellian_2023}, and to alter the oscillations of free droplets \citep{tamim_oscillations_2021}.

+Fluid elasticity in this context is usually quantified via the Deborah number, $\mathrm{De}=\lambda/\tau$, defined as the ratio of the fluid elastic relaxation time $\lambda$ to a characteristic flow timescale $\tau$.
+Some studies report that, at large Deborah numbers $\mathrm{De}>10$, the spreading of non-Newtonian droplets is similar to that of Newtonian fluids \citep{laan_maximum_2014,gorin_universal_2022}, while other works find deviations from Newtonian behaviour during retraction \citep{bergeron_controlling_2000,bartolo_dynamics_2007}.
 Yet, studies that systematically relate impact conditions and viscoelastic fluid properties to the maximal spreading over a wide range of parameters remain scarce.